BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 I should emphasis and explain how radical this turn is.

 Luhmann builds on Kant's *Copernican Turn*.
-He turned the question of 'what is the general structure of the world' into a question of the general structure of cognition: under which conditions is cognition allowed to operate to conceive the world?
+He turned the question of 'what is the general structure of the world' into a question of the general structure of cognition: Under which conditions is cognition allowed to operate to conceive the world?
 Kant tried to bridge the gap between Hume's *empiricism* and German *idealism*.
 He also accepted the skeptical argument that nothing could be realized by cognition independently of cognition.
 Kant brought in *constructivism* into epistemology but he was, in Luhmann's view, not radical enough because he hold on to some sort of relation to reality.
 Luhmann assumes that the realization of reality is not a relating to reality, but that reality basically consists of its own realization and that the key is *differentiation*.
-Therfore, Luhmann drops the idea of a reality that is independent of cognition, i.e. Kant's *Ding an sich*.
+Therefore, Luhmann drops the idea of a reality that is independent of cognition, i.e. Kant's *Ding an sich*.

 According to Luhmann, cognition itself becomes a construction based on distinction: Reality emerges as cognition.
 This sounds like Hegel's *idealims*.